 Of course, they are not wrong to hold such an opinion because based on scientific findings omega 3 oils found in fish does increase brain memory.
 I bet you know what to order next time you realize you’re being forgetting things.

 In this article, I will take you through important developments in fish farming on the ground in Kenya.

 In the end, it is my hope that you will have a better understanding of the fish industry in the country.
-And even propose sustainable solutions to between fish farming in Kenya.
+And even propose sustainable solutions to fish farming in Kenya.

 Let’s now narrow down on Kenyans and their fish-eating habits as it relates to fish farming.
-Do so I have researched on the following four points.
+Do so I have researched the following four points.
 That you need to know.